redFrik/udk14-Clicks_and_Cuts/udk151112/README.md

 ![clickless_endless_04.png](clickless_endless_04.png?raw=true "clickless_endless_04.png")

-the sound should now repeat without discontinuities (no clicks or sudden jumps). save it as a wav or aiff soundfile and make a few more.
+the sound should now repeat without discontinuities (no clicks or sudden jumps). save it as a .wav or .aiff soundfile and make a few more.

 exercise2
 --

-use supercollider to make an endlessly varying sound texture composition.
+use [supercollider](http://supercollider.github.io/download.html) to make an endlessly varying sound texture composition.

 ```
 //scrambler.scd